Near-One/rainbow-token-connector/README.md

     /// Deploys BridgeToken contract for the given EVM address in hex code.
     /// The name of new NEP21 compatible contract will be <hex(evm_address)>.<current_id>.
+    /// Expects ~35N attached to cover storage for BridgeToken.
     #[payable]
     pub fn deploy_bridge_token(address: String);
 }